gutma-org/flight-declaration-protocol/FlightDeclarationProtocol.md

 ### 6.5 Restoring Lost State

-The Originating Party must provide a way for an Interested Party to &#39;reset&#39; their subscription with the Originating Party.
+The Originating Party must provide a way for an Interested Party to 'reset' their subscription with the Originating Party.
 This causes the resend of all the Flight Declarations that are currently available from the Originating Party.
 The Interested Party should use this mechanism if it needs to populate their system after creating a subscription or after extensive downtime.
 The Originating Party may wish to limit, through their commercial agreement, how often this method can be invoked.